LFG (film): Production

 In March 2021, it was announced Andrea Nix Fine and Sean Fine would direct a documentary film revolving around the U.S. women's national soccer team pay discrimination claim.
 The film is produced by Everywoman Studios and CNN Films, and distributed by HBO Max.

 Release

 The film had its world premiere at the Tribeca Film Festival on June 17, 2021.
 It also screened at AFI Docs on June 23, 2021.
 It was released on June 24, 2021, by HBO Max.

 Reception

 LFG received positive reviews from film critics.
 It holds an 94% approval rating on review aggregator website Rotten Tomatoes, based on 18 reviews, with a weighted average of 8/10.

 The film has also received negative feedback from some conservative-leaning lawyers, who claim that the film pays little attention to the legal proceeding regarding the case, and fails to explore the specifics of the court's decision to throw out the case.
-Journalist Emily Reigart stated that "if you are looking to better understand the legal argument for the athletes' case, this is not the film for you", whilst the Washington Post said "the film itself is just as one-sided".
+Journalist Emily Reigart stated that "if you are looking to better understand the legal argument for the athletes' case, this is not the film for you", while The Washington Post said "the film itself is just as one-sided".